-- · educated the Board regarding compensation related trends in the banking industry; - revised our compensation peer group of publicly-traded financial institutions; - reviewed the competitiveness of the compensation elements currently offered by us to our top executives, including base salary, annual incentive or bonus, long-term incentives (restricted stock), all other compensation, and changes in retirement benefits as compared to that of our identified peer group; - · reviewed the competitiveness of our director compensation elements as compared to that of our identified peer group; and - recommended and made observations regarding the potential alignment of our executive compensation practices with our overall business strategy and culture relative to the market as defined by our identified peer group, including a review of the current performance-based programs with respect to the annual cash incentives and annual equity grants.
+- educated the Board regarding compensation related trends in the banking industry; - revised our compensation peer group of publicly-traded financial institutions; - reviewed the competitiveness of the compensation elements currently offered by us to our top executives, including base salary, annual incentive or bonus, long-term incentives (restricted stock), all other compensation, and changes in retirement benefits as compared to that of our identified peer group; - · reviewed the competitiveness of our director compensation elements as compared to that of our identified peer group; and - recommended and made observations regarding the potential alignment of our executive compensation practices with our overall business strategy and culture relative to the market as defined by our identified peer group, including a review of the current performance-based programs with respect to the annual cash incentives and annual equity grants.

 In reviewing McLagan's performance in 2018 and considering its continued engagement for 2019, the Compensation Committee evaluated McLagan's independence from Company management and any conflicts of interest in accordance with applicable SEC rules and NASDAQ listing requirements.
 The Compensation Committee requested and received a report from McLagan addressing the independence of McLagan and its senior advisors.
-The Compensation Committee considered McLagan's provision of other services to the Company, the fees paid by the Company to McLagan as a percentage of McLagan's total revenue, McLagan's policies and procedures to prevent conflicts of interest, and the confirmation by McLagan that it and its representatives have no business or personal relationship with any member of the Compensation Committee, do not own any stock of the Company, and have no business or personal relationship with any executive officer of the Company.
+The Compensation Committee considered McLagan's provision of other services to the Company, the fees paid by the Company to McLagan as a percentage of McLagan's total revenue, McLagan's policies and procedures to prevent conflicts of interest, and the confirmation by McLagan that it and its representatives have no business or personal relationship with any member of the Company.
 The Compensation Committee concluded that McLagan is independent of the Compensation Committee and of Company management and has no conflicts of interest in its performance of services to the Compensation Committee.